bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/node-guide.md.md

 We use the **require** directive to load the http module and store the returned HTTP instance into an http variable as follows −

-var http = require(“http”);
+var http = require("http”);

 ### Step 2 - Create Server

 We use the created http instance and call **http.createServer()** method to create a server instance and then we bind it at port 8081 using the **listen** method associated with the server instance.
 Pass it a function with parameters request and response.
-Write the sample implementation to always return “Hello World”.
+Write the sample implementation to always return "Hello World”.

-http.createServer(function (request, response) { // Send the HTTP header // HTTP Status: 200 : OK // Content Type: text/plain response.writeHead(200, {‘Content-Type’: ‘text/plain’}); // Send the response body as “Hello World” response.end(‘Hello World\\n’); }).listen(8081); // Console will print the message console.log(‘Server running at http://127.0.0.1:8081/’);
+http.createServer(function (request, response) { // Send the HTTP header // HTTP Status: 200 : OK // Content Type: text/plain response.writeHead(200, {‘Content-Type’: ‘text/plain’}); // Send the response body as "Hello World” response.end(‘Hello World\\n’); }).listen(8081); // Console will print the message console.log(‘Server running at http://127.0.0.1:8081/’);

 The above code is enough to create an HTTP server which listens, i.e., waits for a request over 8081 port on the local machine.